Trauma Therapy in Portland, Maine

 I provide trauma therapy for:

-Begin Trauma Therapy in Portland and Falmouth, Maine
+Trauma Therapy in Yarmouth and online throughout Maine

 Schedule a free consultation today and take the first step toward greater safety, connection, and meaning.